natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 ---
 # Self-Managed Kubernetes

-> I've condensed this tutorial [into a single script](https://github.com/natebuckareff/self-managed-k8s).
+> All code for this article [available here](https://github.com/natebuckareff/self-managed-k8s).

 Have you ever wanted to run your own IaaS?
 Maybe you want to host your own projects with Kubernetes, but not pay for a managed service.
 Or maybe self-managed Kubernetes _is_ your project!
 For me, it was both, so I set out to learn how to run my own cluster on virtual private servers.